 3. Always store your guitar IN ITS CASE to protect it from climatic changes and physical damage.

 4. The proper range of humidity for your guitar is forty to sixty percent.
 Below or above that will affect the neck relief and the curvature of the guitar's table.
 Extremes of low humidity can cause the fret ends to "sprout" from the edges of the neck and can cause finish splits.
-Radio Shack makes a hygrometer (humidity meter) which will fit in your case for about $25.
-It will show the current readings and a high and low for each.
+There are many small hydrometers (humidity meter) available on Amazon which will fit inside your case.
+Many will show the current readings and a high and low historic record.

 5. If you live in a dry area or keep your house very dry, most manufacturers suggest you store your acoustic guitar with a sound-hole humidifier to prevent the woods from drying up.
 As an alternative, or in a "humidity emergency", you can put a damp but wrung-out sponge in a partially open zip-lock bag, wrap that in a wash cloth, and place it in your case.

 6. Here are some hints for boosting humidity in the winter: If you have an electric clothes dryer, fill a bucket about halfway, disconnect your flexible dryer vent hose from the wall, and aim the hose into the bucket.
 When you run the dryer, the water catches the lint and the warm, humidified air fills your home.
 A warm shower with the doors open and the blower off can also help boost the humidity.

 7. How about a popular dorm humidifier for fall and winter?
 Go HERE